 - Offers are designed with inspection contingencies, which void the contract if problems arise in the home inspection

-While no house is perfect, there are a few things that you can do to avoid high expenses related to problems with the home.
+While no house is perfect, there are a few things that you can do to avoid buying a lemon home and suffering from the high expenses related to problems with the home.

 Always Hire an Experienced Inspector